 Equity Investment in Alibaba Group.
-Prior to the closing of the initial public offering by Alibaba Group ("Alibaba Group IPO") of American Depositary Shares ("ADSs") in September 2014, the Company's investment in Alibaba Group was accounted for using the equity method, and the total investment, including net tangible assets, identifiable intangible assets and goodwill, was classified as part of investments in equity interests on the Company's consolidated balance sheets.
-Prior to the Alibaba Group IPO, the Company recorded its share of the results of Alibaba Group one quarter in arrears, within earnings in equity interests in the consolidated statements of operations, including any related tax impacts related to the earnings in equity interest.
+Prior to the closing of the Alibaba Group IPO in September 2014, the Company's investment in Alibaba Group was accounted for using the equity method, and the total investment, including net tangible assets, identifiable intangible assets, and goodwill, was classified as part of investments in equity interests balance on the Company's condensed consolidated balance sheets.
+Prior to the Alibaba Group IPO, the Company recorded its share of the results of Alibaba Group one quarter in arrears within earnings in equity interests in the condensed consolidated statements of operations, including any related tax impacts related to the earnings in equity interest.